SchweizerischeBundesbahnen/scion-workbench/CONTRIBUTING.md

 <details>
   <summary><strong>Development</strong></summary>
   <br>

+Make sure to use Node.js version 14.17.0 for contributing to SCION.
+We suggest using [Node Version Manager](https://github.com/nvm-sh/nvm) if you need different Node.js versions for other projects.

 For development, you can uncomment the section `PATH-OVERRIDE-FOR-DEVELOPMENT` in `tsconfig.json`.
 This allows running tests or serving applications without having to build dependent modules first.

 The following is a summary of commands useful for development of `scion-workbench`.
 See file `package.json` for a complete list of available NPM scripts.